FvdG/BlogMVC/README.md

 Login with the earlier created user.

 -- TODO --
-- Admin posts editor is not complete.
+- Done.
+Admin posts editor is not complete.
 No way the add and display Tags at this point.
-- Some way to seed an admin user initially.
+- Open.
+Some way to seed an admin user initially.
-- Add users edit grid in Admin.
+- Open.
+Add users edit grid in Admin.
-- New part fo adding comment to post and admin part to admin comments before granting.
+- Open.
+New part fo adding comment to post and admin part to admin comments before granting.

 With Kind Regards,